 The EastAfrican has several sections, as outlined in the app, and that is what makes reading it so interesting to read every week.

 The first is the news section.
 It’s a newspaper after all, but one with a difference.
-While Kenyan newspapers have screaming headlines about the opposing political factions or a shocking crimes, the East African is analytic from the headline onwards.
-The good stuff is inside, and their readers knows this, so they don’t have to tease away on the cover.
+While Kenyan newspapers have screaming headlines about the opposing political factions or shocking crimes, the East African is analytic from the headline onwards.
+The good stuff is inside, and their readers know this, so they don’t have to tease away on the cover.

-It is also sold in many markets it covers and you will easily find alternating headlines about Ethiopia, Somalia, Eritrea, DRC, Sudan, beyond the traditional East Africa.
+It is also sold in many markets it covers and you will easily find alternating headlines about Ethiopia, Somalia, Eritrea, DRC, Sudan, beyond the traditional East Africa community region.
 This week’s headline is on the just-released country budget statements, and I’m sure most Kenyans, were probably surprised to see that the Finance Minister from Tanzania is a lady!

 The opinion section is top-notch.
 While they are usually on politics, theirs are analytic and look at the past to explain the current and predict future events.
-Favorite writers include Charles Onyango-Obbo (@cobbo3), Elsie Eyakuze (@MikocheniReport), and Muthoni Wanyeki.
+Favourite writers include Charles Onyango-Obbo (@cobbo3), Elsie Eyakuze (@MikocheniReport), and Muthoni Wanyeki.
 They will also feature special guest pieces like Salim Ahmed Salim writing on the ongoing electoral crisis in Burundi, or business leaders writing on implications of new tax laws.

 One of the strongest content features is the range of advertisements that appear in the EastAfrican.
 You get to read about Somalia government reconstruction tenders, school teaching positions in Uganda, mining machinery for sale in Tanzania, regional consultant and research vacancies around Eastern Africa, higher education positions in Rwanda to name a few.
 It seems that if you’re looking for the best talent or partners in East Africa, this is the place to advertise.